bitml-lang/bitml-doc/source/index.rst

 BitML Toolchain
 ********************

-|langname| is a domain specific language for specifying smart contracts
+|langname| is a domain-specific language for Bitcoin smart contracts, introduced in [18CCS]_.
-that can be executed on Bitcoin [18CCS]_.
+The |langname| toolchain implements:
-The language is computationally sound, i.e. a vulnerability at the computational level can be detected at the symbolic level, allowing us to verify |langname| smart contracts.
+* A compiler which translates |langname| contracts into *standard* Bitcoin transaction.
+The compiler is computationally sound, i.e. a vulnerability at the computational level can be detected at the symbolic level, allowing us to verify |langname| smart contracts

-The toolchain consists of:

-* A compiler, to translate contracts into *standard* Bitcoin transaction
 * A verifier, to verify security properties of contract.

 The toolchain supports the verification of the various forms of *liquidity* [19POST]_,